Reactmine: a statistical search algorithm for inferring chemical reactions from time series data: Results

 \subsection{Hyperparameter sensitivity analyses}

 In this section, we study the impact on the previous resuls of the hyperparameter values of Reactmine and of the number of time points.
-Figure~\ref{fig:supheatmap} shows that Reactmine results are sensitive to both $\alpha$ and $\beta$.
-In particular, there exist a region for which sufficiently many candidates are proposed and accepted due to a sufficiently high acceptance threshold (e.g. $\beta > 6, \alpha>0.01$ for the loop CRN).
-Next, Figure~\ref{fig:sensideltagamma} also assesses the sensitivity with respect to $\gamma$ the maximal CRN size and $\delta_{\max}$ the maximum absolute fold change between species variations in a reaction.
-Only the value of either $\delta_{\max}$ or $\gamma$ is changed, the other hyperparameters are set to values leading to maximum $F_1$-score. $\gamma$ is a sensitive hyperparameter either in terms of quadratic loss value or $F_1$-score.
-This is expected as being the maximum CRN size, $\gamma$ can be seen as the maximum number of freedom degrees.
+Reactine results are sensitive to both $\alpha$ and $\beta$ (Fig.~\ref{fig:sensiloop} for the loop CRN, Fig.~\ref{fig:supheatmap} for the other toy CRNs).
+In particular, there exist a region for which sufficiently many candidates are proposed and accepted (for the loop CRN, $\beta > 6, \alpha>0.01$).
+Next, Fig.~\ref{fig:sensideltagamma} also assesses the sensitivity with respect to $\gamma$ the maximal CRN size and $\delta_{\text{max}}$ the maximum absolute fold change between species variations in a reaction.
+Only the value of either $\delta_{\text{max}}$ or $\gamma$ is changed, the other hyperparameters are set to values leading to maximum $F_1$-score. $\gamma$ is a sensitive hyperparameter either in terms of quadratic loss value or $F_1$-score.
+This is expected as being the maximum CRN size, $\gamma$ has high impact on the flexibility of the network.
 One should remark that the $\gamma$ value associated with a perfect $F_1$-score is sometimes higher than the size of the hidden CRN.
 As previously mentioned in Section~\ref{subsec:evalhidden} for the case of the Reactant-Parallel CRN, this is due to the inference of reactions whose effect is later set to 0 upon global re-optimization.
 For this example, these steps were somewhat needed otherwise the ground truth CRN would have been recovered with $\gamma=3$.
-It is worth noticing that the hyperparameter sets yielding the lowest quadratic loss are associated with highest F1-score for all CRNs, thus providing empirical evidence concerning the relevance of hyperparameter selection based on quadratic loss minimization.
+It is worth noticing that for all examples, the hyperparameter sets yielding the lowest quadratic loss are associated with highest F1-score for all CRNs, thus providing empirical evidence concerning the relevance of hyperparameter selection based on quadratic loss minimization.

-Now, the sensitivity to the number of time points in the trace is evaluated in Figure~\ref{fig:sensitimechain} on the chain CRN.
+Now, the sensitivity to the number of time points in the trace is evaluated in Fig.~\ref{fig:sensitimechain} on the chain CRN.
 We observe an almost monotonic transition to high F1-score / low reconstruction error as the number of time points increases with optimal performance being reached above 40 time points only.